foggerty/thebook/Chapters/NotesAndReferences.md

 204 NOTES AND REFERENCES

 1443 13.
 This is unquestionably the sense of the ungrammatical hadhihi s-sifatani th-thaldthah (A?) which reflects a colloquialism (cf, ba'di yomayn taldta ‘in a few days’ time’).
-Given the context, hadkihi i-sfat ath-thalathah (At, 79, line 8) is unacceptable and has ied to all kinds of confusion in other MSS.
+Given the context, hadkihi i-sfat ath-thalathah (At, 79, line 8) is unacceptable and has ied to all kinds of confusion in other manuscripts.

 I4.
 At this point a goes on: “flexes the bow with both hands together and braces.
 This method is more suited to a highly reflexed bos.
 If unsuccessful with it, he shouid set the grip evenly under both knees fand procced to flex with both hands together.
-In this way the obscurity of this sentence which has led to confusion in other MSS is dispelled,
+In this way the obscurity of this sentence which has led to confusion in other manuscripts is dispelled,

 144415.
 B.

 16, Sce Dozy, Suppl, I, 860.
-From the Persian barshak, this word occurs in the MSS with different spellings and vocalizations, e.g. barshag, barsag, baghsaq, baghshaq, etc.
+From the Persian barshak, this word occurs in the manuscripts with different spellings and vocalizations, e.g. barshag, barsag, baghsaq, baghshaq, etc.

 144517.
 B.